codespell-project/codespell/README.rst

        make sort-dictionaries

-3. Only after this process is complete do we recommend you submit the PR.
+4. Only after this process is complete do we recommend you submit the PR.

 **Important Notes:**

-* If the dictionary is submitted without being pre-sorted the PR will fail via TravisCI.
+* If the dictionaries are submitted without being pre-sorted the PR will fail via our various CI tools.
 * Not all PRs will be merged.
 This is pending on the discretion of the devs, maintainers, and the community.

 Updating